 You can expect a new lineup of characters and a fresh storyline for Black Ops 4 zombies, too.
 New characters Scarlett, Shaw, Diego and Bruno will adventure across Ancient Rome in the IX map, not to mention the RMS Titanic in the Voyage of Despair map.
 The third map, Blood of the Dead is a remaster of the very popular Black Ops 2 map set on Alcatraz Federal Penitentiary and will feature the Primis crew.
-Treyarch has treated us to five minutes of Black Ops 4 zombies gameplay packed with chaos and mayhem, and accompanied by Avenged Sevenfold’s “Mad Hatter”.
-You can watch it below.
+We’ve played zombies for ourselves, so you can check out ten minutes of Voyage of Despair gameplay below.

 Black Ops 4 zombies will also feature Custom Mutations, which will let you tweak certain variables on each map to change the experience up a little, such as changing the speed of zombies and overall difficulty.
 There will be over 100 custom variables and that you will be able to share your custom zombies map online.

 Zombies will also include a new arcade mode called Rush, it’s the same co-operative structure but leans more on friendly competition.
 The more undead you kill the more points you earn – a leaderboard keeps track of everybody’s score so you know who’s in the lead.
 The inspiration for Rush comes from Grief mode back in Black Ops 2, this arcade mode will be in the same spirit but have a more casual and friendly vibe.